Roblox/creator-docs/STYLE.md

   - **BAD**: Click and drag to grab the signpost.
 Then select the **Color** button.
   - **BETTER**: Select the signpost and click the **Color** button.

 - Spell out one (1) through nine (9).
 Start using numerals at 10.
-If a number needs a unit (GB, pounds, millimeters, kg, celsius, etc.), always use numerals, even if the number if smaller than 10.
+If a number needs a unit (GB, pounds, millimeters, kg, celsius, etc.), always use numerals, even if the number is smaller than 10.

   - **BAD**: 3 people looked for thirteen files on a six GB hard drive.
   - **BETTER**: Three people looked for 13 files on a 6 GB hard drive.